“Let now these intimations come

 can be seen in the "constellations" of the sky.

 Constellations do not really exist,

-although occultism (including Anthroposophy) finds such importance in them.
+although various forms of occultism (including Anthroposophy) find such importance in them.

 The sky overhead is dotted with an enormous, random swarm of lights.*